CSR Goals for Senju Metal Industry Co., Ltd.

 1. Occupational Health and Safety

-• ・The Company will assess workplaces for health and safety risks and prevent accidents by eliminating safety hazards, developing substitution processes and implementing preventive measures.
+• ・The Company will evaluate workplace health and safety risks to prevent accidents by eliminating hazardous situations, substituting work processes, providing Personal Protective Equipment (PPE) free of charge, and taking preventive measures.

-• ・The Company shall consider gender-friendly measures to eliminate potential hazards to female workers who are expecting or taking care of small children.
+• ・The Company shall consider gender-friendly measures to eliminate potential hazards to female employees who are expecting or taking care of small children.
 Appropriate measures will be taken to accommodate their specific needs.

 2. Emergency Preparedness

-• ・Disaster prevention drills will be conducted at least once a year.
-Confirm inspection and maintenance of fire extinguishers and emergency equipment, secure evacuation routes, and emergency exits, emergency contact information, and recovery plans.
+• ・Disaster prevention drills should be conducted at least once a year, and appropriate fire extinguishing equipment and emergency equipment must be regularly inspected and maintained.
+Evacuation routes and emergency exits should be secured, and emergency contact information and recovery plans should be confirmed.

-• ・Evacuation routes and evacuation locations are posted in strategically visible places within the facility.
+• ・Evacuation routes and evacuation shelters will be posted at visible places in the facility.

 3. Prevention of Occupational Injuries and Illnesses

-• ・Establish and operate a system to prevent, manage, track and report occupational injuries and illnesses.
+• ・Establish and implement a system to prevent, manage, track and report occupational injuries and illnesses and to take appropriate countermeasures and corrective actions.

-• ・In case of a dangerous emergency, no workers are allowed to work in that area unless the danger has been eliminated or mitigated.
+• ・Should a hazardous nonstationary emergency occurs, employees will be not allowed to work in that area until the hazard has been eliminated or mitigated.

 4. Industrial Hygiene

-• ・Strive to continually improve the work environment by identifying, evaluating, and effectively managing exposure to chemicals, biological, and physical hazards in the work environment.
+• ・The Company is committed to continually improving the work environment by identifying, evaluating, and effectively managing exposure to chemicals, biological and physical hazards in the workplace.

 • ・Periodic medical checks shall be conducted as follows: